spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 ## @importer
 A function decorated with `@importer` is used for importing corpus files in a certain file format.
 Its job is to read a corpus file, extract the corpus text and existing markup (if applicable), and write annotation files for the corpus text and markup.

-The corpus text output is implicit for importers and thus not listed among the function arguments.
-Any additional outputs may be listed in the `outputs` argument of the decorator.
-This is necessary in case any output is needed as input in another part of the pipeline.
+Importers do not use the `Output` class to specify its outputs.
+Instead, outputs may be listed using the `outputs` argument of the decorator.
+Any output that is to be used as explicit input by another part of the pipeline needs to be listed here, but additional unlisted outputs may also be created.

+Two outputs are implicit (and thus not listed in `outputs`) but required for every importer: the corpus text, saved by using the `Text` class, and a list of the annotations created from existing markup, saved by using the `SourceStructure` class.

 **Arguments:**